jeremyfix/deeplearning-lectures/Webpage/01-pytorch-object-detection.md

 As you have seen before, the targets provided by the dataset objects are so far the raw annotations.
 For supervizing learning to detect the largest object, we need to filter the bounding box and class of the largest objects, and then convert it into pytorch tensors.

-The pipeline for transforming the raw targets into the tensors of the largest object is already coded in `data.py` but you still have to write some functions.
+The pipeline for transforming the raw targets into the tensors of the largest object is already coded in `data.py` but **you still have to write some functions**.
 The pipeline that is provided extracts and keeps only the classes and bounding boxes of all the objects.
 It further encodes the bounding boxes by its center and width/height and scales these dimensions into [0, 1] independently along the horizontal and vertical axis as shown below.

 ![The bounding boxes are encoded as center/size and these dimensions are normalized in \[0, 1\] ](./data/01-pytorch-object-detection/bbox_encoding.png){width=50%}